 Setting: New York 1950s and Galesburg, Illinois 1894

 The story is set in two places at once.
-The 1950s frame is New York City - specifically Grand Central Station, where Charley claims the third level exists between the known two levels.
-The escape destination is Galesburg, Illinois, in the summer of 1894 - a peaceable mid-Western town with big old frame houses, huge lawns, tremendous trees, gas lamps, derbies and a band concert in the square.
-Finney sets the second place up as a deliberate contrast with the first.
+The 1950s frame is New York City, and Grand Central Station, where Charley claims the third level sits between the known two.
+The escape destination is Galesburg, Illinois, in the summer of 1894, a peaceable mid-Western town with big old frame houses, huge lawns, tremendous trees, gas lamps and a band concert in the square, set up as a deliberate contrast.

 Charley is the first-person narrator and protagonist of the story.
 He is a typical mid-century New Yorker: thirty-one years old, employed, married, anxious.
 He is not a science-fiction hero but a man with a hobby - stamp collecting - and a wish.

 - Anxious and self-aware.
-He names the modern world's stresses without resistance and admits Sam's diagnosis is partly true.
+He names the modern world's stresses and admits Sam's diagnosis is partly true.

 - Loyal to family memory.
-He inherits his grandfather's stamp collection, remembers Galesburg as his grandfather's home town, and chooses Galesburg as the escape destination.
+He inherits his grandfather's stamp collection and picks Galesburg, his grandfather's home town, as the escape.

 - Romantic about the past.
-The 1894 he wants is not a generic year; it is specifically the year before the wars, before the Great Depression, before the bomb.
+The 1894 he wants is the year before the wars, the Depression, and the bomb.

 Character Sketch: Sam, the Psychiatrist Who Becomes the Believer